 Although finding truffles can be challenging many are sufficiently common to be known from hundreds of collections.
-The species was described from Oregon (Trappe and Castellano 2000) and is known only from that state within the range of the northern spotted owl.
-Eight locations are in the in the summary Count of Locations; this number could not be correlated with known collections.
-Two sites are mentioned on the Buffer/Survey/Manage data base, and 4 collections representing three sites are listed in the ISMS specimen list.
-Castellano et al. (1999) listed two sites, A record in the FSL (n.d) web site lists an additional site in Coos Co.
+The species was described from Oregon (Trappe and Castellano 2000) and is known only from that state and within the range of the northern spotted owl.
+Eight locations are in the in the summary Count of Loc; two are mentioned on the Buffer/Survey/Manage data base, and 4 collections representing three sites are listed in the ISMS specimen list.
+Castellano et al. (1999) listed two sites, the number on the map.
+A record in the FSL (n.d) web site lists an additional site in Coos Co.